Kasheftin/nuxt-nest-graphql-auth/README.md

 $ npm i --save class-validator class-transformer
 ````

-That's how our `src/main.ts` entry file looks like:
+This is how our `src/main.ts` entry file looks like:

 ````typescript
 import { NestFactory } from '@nestjs/core'